Dowell-Lab/srworkshop/projectB/day07/worksheets/README.md

 # First, you will need to log into the AWS and follow:

-1. Instructions for installing RSubread on AWS here `Day7_installing_Rsubread.pdf`
+1. Instructions for installing RSubread on AWS are in the `Day7_installing_Rsubread.md` worksheet.

+> *NOTE:* The AWS is using an older version of R, so we will be installing Rsubread from source.
+> Follow instructions from "Install Rsubread from Source" section.
+> If you are on a server with a newer R version you can install the package from BiocManager.

 2. If you are online, you will be getting a simulated set of M&M candy.